lakshmiswetha-ba/sp_500_-Financial-Data-Scraper-and-Analyzer/README.md

 ## Project Overview

 This project scrapes and analyzes financial data for the top 50 companies in the S&P 500 index.
-It retrieves data from Yahoo Finance and MarketBeat, calculates various metrics such as P/E ratios, and generates visualizations of stock prices.
+It retrieves data from SlickCharts, Yahoo Finance and MarketBeat, calculates various metrics such as P/E ratios, and generates visualizations of stock prices.
 Additionally, it identifies companies with a "Buy" analyst rating and saves the data for further analysis.

 ## Features